Code-and-Sorts/PromptDrifter/README.md

 #### 😌 Developer Peace of Mind
 Build with greater confidence, knowing you have a safety net that monitors the stability of your critical prompt interactions.

-// TODO: make note
+> [!NOTE]
-By making prompt-response testing a straightforward and automated part of your workflow, **PromptDrifter** helps you harness the power of LLMs while mitigating the risks associated with their dynamic nature.
+> By making prompt-response testing a straightforward and automated part of your workflow, **PromptDrifter** helps you harness the power of LLMs while mitigating the risks associated with their dynamic nature.

-## 🏃 Quickstart
+## 🎬 Demo

+TODO: add demo with screenshots and GIFs

 ## 🤖 Supported LLM Adapters